 The large number of students using testing accommodations necessitates careful planning to ensure adequate space, proctors, readers, scribes, etc.

 You will receive an e-mail and/or phone call concerning each alternate time request.
 If you approve an alternate time, please make note of it and have the test delivered to the office in a timely fashion.
 Faculty are under no obligation to approve these requests unless they are approved accommodations (i.e., flying home early is not an accommodation).
 If the alternate time is an accommodation, you will be notified via e-mail.

 Students are responsible for scheduling their own exams.
 Please do not schedule exams for students.

-The Office of Student Disability Services can guarantee the security of your exam.
+Student Accessibility Services can guarantee the security of your exam.
 However, we cannot guarantee that students will not find a way to cheat.
 Students are proctored and are only allowed to take a pen or pencil into the exam room unless otherwise specified by the instructor.
 Please indicate on the exam if you are allowing students to use their own calculator, notes, or book.
 If you suspect a student of cheating, it would be best if you provide the accommodation yourself.

 Timely delivery of exams, and on-going communication with the office,will guarantee a smooth exam administration.

 During finals week our office will be open from 7:00 AM until all final exams (including 7:30 PM exams) are completed for the day.